MarkRBest/markrbest.github.io/_posts/2020-12-28-volatility-and-noise.md

 # Bayesian Market Making

-This paper about [Bayesian Market-Making](/assets/2020-12-28/bmm-ec.pdf) and [Optimal Sequential Market-Making](/assets/2020-12-28/opt-mm-nips.pdf) covers the same topic.
+The papers about [Bayesian Market-Making](/assets/2020-12-28/bmm-ec.pdf) and [Optimal Sequential Market-Making](/assets/2020-12-28/opt-mm-nips.pdf) cover the same topic.

 The paper was interesting to me since it is a form of reinforcement learning.
 The proposition is that market making is an exploratory as well as exploitatory problem.
 The goal is to estimate the correct fair price as quickly as possible and to then